musikforschung/catmandu_picatobibtex/README.md

 # Use of the files

-1. installation of Catmandu and the required modules.
-2. download all files into the home directory.
-3. replace the file [BibTeX.pm](https://github.com/musikforschung/Catmandu_PICAtoBibTeX/blob/main/BibTeX.pm) under the path "/home/kim/perl5/perlbrew/perls/perl-5.30.3/lib/site_perl/5.30.3/Catmandu/Exporter/BibTeX.pm" with the file BibTeX_bms contained here.
-3. place the file with the PICA+ data (dmpbms.pp) also in the home directory.
-4. validation of the PICA+ data.
+1. Validation of the PICA+ data.
 For example with [Catmandu::Validator::PICA](https://metacpan.org/pod/Catmandu::Validator::PICA).
-5. using the command "catmandu convert PICA --type plain to CSV --fix festschrift_proceeding < dmpbms.pp > festschrift_proceeding_ppn.csv" in the command line, create a list with all IDs of the conference and festschrifts and the corresponding RILM-tags for the included essays.
-Insert "$ less festschrift_proceeding_ppn.csv" into the header.
+2. Using the command "catmandu convert PICA --type plain to CSV --fix festschrift_proceeding.fix < dmpbms.pp > festschrift_proceeding_ppn.csv | catmandu convert PICA --type plain to CSV --fix countrycode.fix < dmpbms.pp > countrycodelist.csv" in the command line, create a list of all IDs of proceedings, festschrifts and journals with the corresponding RILM-tags respectively country codes for the included essays.
-6. use the command "catmandu convert PICA --type plain to CSV --fix countrycode_collection.fix < dmpbms.pp > countrycodelist.csv" in the command line to create a list with all IDs and the corresponding country codes of the anthologies.
-Insert "$ less countrycodelist.csv" in the header.
-Use the command "catmandu convert PICA --type plain to CSV --fix countrycode_journal.fix < dmpbms.pp > countrycodelist_journal.txt" in the command line to create a list with all IDs and the corresponding country codes of the journals.
-Paste the contents of the list into the "countrycodelist.csv" file.
-8.
-8. with the command "catmandu convert PICA --type plain to BibTeX --fix picafix.fix --fix replace.fix < dmpbms.pp > dmpbms.btx" in the command line the actual transformation and cleaning of the data is executed.
+3. With the command "catmandu convert PICA --type plain to BibTeX --fix picafix.fix --fix replace.fix < dmpbms.pp > dmpbms.btx" in the command line the actual transformation and cleaning of the data is executed.
-9. some BibTeX fields need a RILM specific naming.
+4. Some BibTeX fields need a RILM specific naming.
 For this a postprocessing with an editor is necessary.
 The following fields and contents have to be renamed:
 * "@er{" -> "@book{"
 * "@dd{" -> "@dissertation{"
 * "@dm{" -> "@thesis{"